Credit Union Business Loans: 2023 Guide To Loan Types, Pros & Cons, & How To Qualify

 Installment Loans

-For larger installment loans, collateral from the borrower is typically required.
-This could include business assets such as equipment or personal assets such as real estate.
-Collateral policies vary by lender.
+For larger installment loans, collateral from the borrower is typically required, although policies vary by lender.
+Collateral may include business assets and/or personal assets.

 Lines Of Credit

-The application process for a line of credit is usually much easier than the process for a term loan, and credit requirements may not be as strict.
-For many businesses, collateral for a line of credit is not required.
-However, borrowers with lower credit scores or that are otherwise seen as “high risk” by lenders may be required to pay a security deposit or put up assets or property as collateral to use the line of credit.
+The application process for a line of credit is typically easy.
+Credit requirements are often not as strict as with installment loans.
+In most cases, collateral is not required.
+However, borrowers with bad credit and other high-risk borrowers may be required to pay a security deposit or put up collateral before accessing the line of credit.

 SBA Loans